Soviet snipers

 Snipers of the Soviet Union played an important role mainly on the Eastern Front of World War II, apart from other preceding and subsequent conflicts.
 In World War II, Soviet snipers used the 7.62×54mmR rifle cartridge with light, heavy, armour-piercing (B-30), armour-piercing-incendiary (B-32), zeroing-and-incendiary (P3), and tracer bullets.
 Most Soviet World War II snipers carried a combat load of 120 rifle cartridges in the field.

-During World War II, 428,335 individuals, including partisans, are believed to have received Red Army sniper training, and of those 9,534 obtained higher-level qualifications.
+During World War II, 428,335 individuals, including partisans, are believed to have received sniper training from the Red Army, and of those 9,534 obtained higher-level qualifications.
 Unlike the militaries of other states, these snipers could be men or women.
-Between 1941–1945, a total of 2,484 Soviet female snipers were functioning in this role, of whom about 500 survived the war.
+Between 1941 and 1945, a total of 2,484 Soviet female snipers were functioning in this role, of whom about 500 survived the war.

 History

 In 1932, the "sharpshooters' movement" started under the supervision of Kliment Voroshilov.
 In 1938, Red Army snipers took part in the Battle of Lake Khasan against troops of the Imperial Japanese Army.
 The most successful Soviet use of snipers during the Second World War was during their defensive stages (1941–1943), after which the advantage of defense shifted to the German side and German snipers became a real danger to the advancing Soviet forces.